TL;DR

 Here is an example of a document approval workflow for a company whitepaper:

-• Compliance – two legal specialists check that the content is legally sound and won’t get the company into any trouble
+- Compliance – two legal specialists check that the content complies with the relevant regulations and won’t get the company into any trouble

 7 steps to help you create an effective document approval workflow

-Let’s take a look at seven best practices for your document approval workflows and how document approval software can help:
+Let’s take a look at seven best practices for your document approval workflows and how document approval software can help you effectively manage important documents and other workflow history across your business processes:

 1. Define who’s involved in your document approval workflow upfront